 Morenos 1 is a little larger, about 3.8m in diameter.
 It has been disrupted by the large tree growing through it, as well as by being used as a sheep pen!
 Five uprights remain around the chamber, and the capstone is in evidence, leaning against the tree.
 Other stones nearby are likely missing uprights.

 The sites are free to visit, but are hard to find on your own.
 The Archaeological Centre of Avis has information and hosts occasional walks to promote their Megalithic Route of Avis, “Between Stones and Pebbles.”
 When I visited the site, it was on a such a walk, guided by archaeologist Ana Cristina Ribeiro.
-She talked about not only the megalithic sites (of which she has identified scores in the county), but also other evidence of habitation, largely along the streams and rivers.
+She talked about not only the megalithic sites (of which she has identified scores in the region), but also other evidence of habitation, largely along the streams and rivers.
 We also learned about the natural conservancy area (preserving biodiversity), saw some of the river beaches along the reservoir, and visited a 17th century church (Senhora da Arrabaça) with a beautiful wooden carving behind the altar, and a long history of pilgrimages.

 Location

-The site is in the Alto Alentejo: Portalegre district, county of Avis, near the town of Aldeia Velha.
+The site is in the Alto Alentejo: Portalegre district, municipality of Avis, near the town of Aldeia Velha.
 It’s along the northern bank (right side) of the Ribeira (stream) of Santa Margarida, which is part of the reservoir of Montargil.

 Access